rc2dev/pifi-radio/README.md

 </p>
 <p align="center">PiFi Radio: A MPD web client to listen to radio.</p>

+**Notice:** This project was archived in July 2021 and shouldn't receive updates in the foreseeable future.

 ## Table of contents

 - [Meet PiFi Radio](#meet-pifi-radio)